 Eastern Europe

 Flutter comes with its own rendering engine that enables the creation of genuinely unique designs at the expense of increased project weight.
 React Native is restricted to the use of native components that may need further customization by hand.
-A Flutter app can jump into the desktop environment immediately, while a React app must use a web interface as an intermediary for that situation.
+A Flutter app can jump into the desktop environment immediately, while a React Native app needs third-party extensions or wrappers.

 Flutter is better in terms of performance, features, and portability.
 However, React popularity makes the latter a decent market rival because its developers are easier to find.